japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 removeExecutor(execId: String): Unit
 ----

-`removeExecutor` posts xref:storage:BlockManagerMasterEndpoint.adoc#RemoveExecutor[`RemoveExecutor` to BlockManagerMaster RPC endpoint] and waits for a response.
+`removeExecutor` posts storage:BlockManagerMasterEndpoint.md#RemoveExecutor[`RemoveExecutor` to BlockManagerMaster RPC endpoint] and waits for a response.

 If `false` in response comes in, a `SparkException` is thrown with the following message: